josealonso/KC-Modulo-de-Django/README.md

 ## How to retrieve a post detail

 Non-authenticated users can see only published posts.
-Only the superuser and the post author can see the non-published posts.
+Only the superuser and the author of that post can see a non-published post.

 **GET**  [http://localhost:8000/api/1.0/posts/\<id\>](http://localhost:8000/api/1.0/posts/\<id\>)

 ## How to update a post detail

-Only the superuser and the post author can perform this operation.
+Only the superuser and the author of that post can perform this operation.

 **PUT**  [http://localhost:8000/api/1.0/posts/\<id\>](http://localhost:8000/api/1.0/posts/\<id\>)

 ## How to delete a post detail

-Only the superuser and the post author can perform this operation.
+Only the superuser and the author of that post can perform this operation.

 **DELETE**  [http://localhost:8000/api/1.0/posts/\<id\>](http://localhost:8000/api/1.0/posts/\<id\>)